DigitalTypewriter/HTGAA_26Spring_DT/content/projects/individual-final-project/TransgenicPhytomining-Lemna-minEr_index.md

 Describe the ethical implications associated with your project and identify relevant ethical principles (e.g., non-maleficence, beneficence, justice, or responsibility).
 (Minimum 2 paragraphs.)
 Create a detailed experimental plan for your final project.
 Include a timeline for each part of your experimental plan (i.e., how long you would expect each step in your final project to take). (min.
 15 lines/sentences—a numbered list is acceptable)
+### SECTION 4: EXPERIMENTAL DESIGN, TECHNIQUES, TOOLS, AND TECHNOLOGY
+Create a detailed experimental plan for your final project.
+Include a timeline for each part of your experimental plan (i.e., how long you would expect each step in your final project to take). (min.
+15 lines/sentences—a numbered list is acceptable)

-SECTION 5: Results & Quantitative Expectations
+### SECTION 5: Results & Quantitative Expectations
 What aspect of your final project did you choose to validate? (min.
 2 sentences)

 Write down a detailed protocol of how you validated this aspect of your final project.
 (Numbered list or paragraph is fine)